three-way comparison

 Pick Junocal if…

-You're running a single-location boutique reformer pilates, yoga, barre, or movement studio with 1-5 instructors where the same primitives (pick-a-spot, four-mode policies, broadcast-claim waitlist, term-based courses) at $39-$199/month is the structural fit.
-Branded booking included, not a $300/month add-on.
+You're running a single-location boutique reformer pilates, yoga, barre, or movement studio with 1-5 instructors where the same features (pick-a-spot, four-mode policies, a waitlist that alerts everyone and gives the spot to the first to tap, term-based courses) at $15-$69/month is the structural fit.
+Branded booking included, not a paid add-on.
 Month-to-month, not auto-renewing.
 Independent, not Xplor-owned.
-The current operator-UX polish is sufficient for your operation today, and the $5,000+/year cost gap funds whatever else the studio wants to invest in (instructor pay, retail, marketing).
+Its operator-UX covers your operation, and the $5,000+/year cost gap funds whatever else the studio wants to invest in (instructor pay, retail, marketing).
 UK studios with term-based 8-week beginner courses or 200-hour teacher trainings as a meaningful revenue stream.

 Frequently asked questions